-Http Client Connectormake calls to any REST API
+Http Client Connectormake calls to any REST, SOAP or GraphQL API

-The Tray HTTP Client provides a way to manually make REST-based requests to a specified URL.
-You can use the HTTP client to make calls to any REST API.
+The Tray HTTP Client provides a way to manually make API requests to a specified URL.
+You can use the HTTP client to make calls to any REST-based, SOAP-based or GraphQL-based API.

 There are two main uses for this connector: